MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cpane-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *dwAlignment*
- Bölmesine sabitlemek istediğiniz üst çerçeve tarafında.
+ Bölmesine sabitlemek istediğiniz üst çerçevenin yanında.

  [in] *lpRect*
- Belirtilen boyut.
+ Belirtilen boyutu.

  [in] *dwDockFlags*
  Yoksayıldı.